Skip to main content

 Personal Profile

-Professor Mark McAlindon graduated from Nottingham in 1987 to where he returned in 1993 to undertake a two-year British Digestive Foundation (BDF) Research Fellowship after further clinical training in the UK and Melbourne, Australia.
+Professor Mark McAlindon graduated from Nottingham in 1987, where he returned in 1993 to undertake a 2-year British Digestive Foundation (BDF) Research Fellowship after further clinical training in the UK and Melbourne, Australia.
 He was appointed as a Consultant Gastroenterologist in Sheffield in 1998.
+He was an elected member of the BSG Small Bowel and Nutrition Committee, a long-standing member of the BSG Endoscopy Committee and remains the National Quality Improvement Lead for Small Bowel Endoscopy.
+He represented the UK on the European Society of Gastrointestinal Endoscopy Small Bowel Endoscopy Research Group.

 Clinical experience